arfurlaneto/bootcamp-gostack09-gobarber/README.md

 ```
 Open `backend` folder and create a `.env`file.
 You can use `.env.example` as an example.
 Edit it and add the configuration for your postgres, mongo and redis instances.
-You will need some SMTP configurations as well.
-For tests, you can use https://mailtrap.io/.
+You will need some SMTP configurations as well, for tests, you can use https://mailtrap.io/.
 If you want to use sentry (https://sentry.io/), set the SENTRY_DNS too.

 Install the dependencies and run the database migrations: